bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 <!-- ![](./images/image006.png){width="5.0in" height="3.0544870953630796in"} -->

-Let&apos;s take a look at what that looks like.
-Let me switch back over to my tab here.
+<p>Let&apos;s take a look at what that looks like.
+Let me switch back over to
+my tab here.
 I&apos;m just going to paste this in, but you might want to type it.
 It&apos;s a little bit hard to type and get right, but it&apos;s worth trying if you can.
-I&apos;m going to paste this vehicle&apos;s array in here.
+I&apos;m going to paste this vehicle&apos;s array in here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 07/08. console inspect array elements (12) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->